-- Identify and provide the specific Standards, Policies, and Procedures that support innovative practices related to student achievement. - As appropriate, provide examples of innovative practices that institutions or programs have implemented.
+- Identify and provide specific Standards, Policies, and Procedures that support innovative practices related to student achievement. - Provide examples of implemented innovative practices.

 STANDARD 2.
 ACCOUNTABILITY AND TRANSPARENCY

 The accrediting organization implements and upholds standards, policies, or procedures that require:

 - 2.A. the accrediting organization to inform the public of the institution's or program's accreditation status and the reason(s) for the accreditation action(s) within 30 calendar days of the organization's decision-making meeting in a readily accessible manner; - 2.B. accredited institutions and programs to provide current, readily accessible, accurate data to the public regarding student learning outcomes and/or achievement data; - 2.C. a timely response to all public concerns and complaints regarding an institution, a program, or the accrediting organization; and - 2.D. the accrediting organization to take timely action to prevent substantially underperforming institutions or programs from maintaining accreditation.